stephvp1172/gen_ai_wf_f2023/README.md

 * **Objective**: Providing practical experience in LLMs and Prompt Engineering projects for educational purposes.
 * **Intended Users** : Wells Fargo Team, Patrick Hall, and GWU Students in DNSC 6317
 * **Additional Information** : Valuable educational resource for GWU students.

+### Background :
+Enhancing customer service within financial institutions involves a comprehensive understanding of customer complaints.
+An integral aspect of this comprehension is ensuring the accurate categorization and directed resolution of written complaints through effective routing to the relevant teams.
+Employing Natural Language Processing (NLP) models for the classification of potential customer complaints, such as distinguishing between "Serious Complaints," "Minor Complaints," or instances categorized as "Not a Complaint," is a valuable strategy.
+However, validating the functionality of these models poses a challenge, given the manual and time-intensive nature of the process, compounded by potential limitations in the dataset.

 ### Data

 * Data dictionary: This dataset captures consumer complaints submitted to the Consumer Financial Protection Bureau (CFPB), detailing information such as the date received, type of financial product involved, specific issues raised, and the company's response.
 It provides insights into consumer experiences with financial products and services, aiding in the analysis of industry trends and regulatory oversight.